Economic and Political Overview

 Executive Power

 The President is the head of state and is elected by a three-fifths majority vote of all Assembly members for a 5-year term (renewable once).
 Although the position is largely ceremonial, the Constitution does give the President authority to appoint and dismiss some civil servants in the executive and judicial branches.
 The Prime Minister is the head of the government and holds the executive powers.
-He is appointed by the President and approved by a simple majority of all members of the Assembly.
-The Prime Minister proposes the Council of Ministers which must be nominated by the President and approved by the Assembly.
+He is nominated by the President and approved by a simple majority of all members of the Assembly.
+The Prime Minister proposes the Council of Ministers, who are appointed by the President after being approved by the Assembly.

 Legislative Power

 The legislature in Albania is unicameral.
-The parliament, called People's Assembly or Kuvendi, consists of 140 seats, with members elected directly in multi-seat constituencies by proportional representation vote.
+The parliament, called the Assembly (Kuvendi), consists of 140 seats, with members elected directly in multi-seat constituencies by proportional representation vote.
 All members serve 4-year terms.

 Indicator of Freedom of the Press